Modifying an application

 While it is possible to edit the

-.config file directly, you should use SES or a tool like menuconfig or guiconfig to update it.
+.config file directly, you should use the nRF Kconfig GUI in the nRF Connect for VS Code extension or a tool like menuconfig or guiconfig to update it.

 These tools present all available options and allow you to select the ones that you need.